amitu314/cvePOC/README.md

 # cvePOC
-This script will check if POC is available for a CVE on CVE.org
+This script will check if POC is available for a CVE on CVE.org and ExploitDB